 Speaking of its dial, there is a sunburst effect.
 It makes it look more expensive.

 As mentioned, it has a thick strap.
 When worn for long periods, you won’t be comfortable as sweat will collect.
 That being said, its strap looks great as there’s a pearl finish to it.

 Attached to its band is a deployant clasp.
 There are myriads of them on the market.
 The type on the 63C113 is the push button.
 Yes, it works just as its name suggests.
 Countless push-button deployant ones come with extra safety mechanisms – this isn’t true for the one on the timepiece.

 The 63C113 can’t handle much water.
 It’s only resistant to 165 feet (50 meters).
-It is not marketed as a dive watch or is it said to be pool-ready, so we’re not mad.
-As it’s made from quality stainless steel, it is very water-proof.
+Despite being made of stainless steel, It is not marketed as a dive watch or is it said to be pool-ready, so we’re not mad.

 Bulova says that along with a couple of splashes, it can handle recreational swimming.
 If you happen to use it submerged, remember that its dial doesn’t light up.